-We make no bones about the fact that our advisors provide restricted advice.
+We make no bones about the fact that our advisers provide restricted advice.
 Because they work in-house, they don’t usually have to charge hourly rates like a lot of independents do.

-And, as our Financial Consultants work with Wesleyan products day in day out, they know the products they’re recommending inside out.
+And, as our Specialist Financial Advisers work with Wesleyan products day in day out, they know the products they’re recommending inside out.

 They know our customers too.
-For generations, our Financial Consultants have provided tailored advice to doctors, dentists and teachers, specialising in the financial issues that affect these trusted professions the most.
+For generations, our Specialist Financial Advisers have provided tailored advice to doctors, dentists and teachers, specialising in the financial issues that affect these trusted professions the most.

 When and why you might need financial advice

 A lot of the time, financial matters are things we tend to keep to ourselves - but getting professional advice at the right time can make a real difference to you and your family’s financial health.